-These blackened chicken tenders feature a bold spice rub that can be prepared ahead of time for a quick, easy, healthy (keto!) dinner.
+This easy blackened chicken recipe features a bold spice rub that can be prepared ahead of time for a quick, easy, healthy (keto!) dinner.

 Chicken tenders are an easy protein to make during the week because they cook quickly!
-We love the flavorful punch of blackening seasoning on these tenders to top our favorite rice, salads or pasta.
-You'll love this recipe because it's easy, low-carb, and full of protein.
+We love the flavorful punch of blackening seasoning on these tenders to top coconut rice, salads or serve with some of our favorite sides like Instant Pot asparagus or grilled zucchini salad.

 What Does It Mean When Chicken is Blackened?